utah-cs4470-sp25/grader/README.md

 hundred, though it varies).
 Your score for each part is typically the number of tests passed.

-Keep your auto-grader up to date.
+Pull often to keep your auto-grader up to date.
 In certain cases the instructors will fix bugs, add or remove tests, or make other changes to the auto-grader.
 If you are using an out-of-date auto-grader, you may waste time fixing bugs or implementing features that you are not supposed to handle.

-Only runs of the auto-grader on Github matter for your score.
-If it works on your machine but not on Github, you will not receive credit.
+Grades are determined by the auto-grader on GitHub when you push to your compiler repository.
+If autograding works on your machine but not on GitHub, **you will not receive credit**.

-Push to Github early and often to maintain an understanding of your progress through the assignment.
+TLDR, push to GitHub early and often to check your progress.

 Running the auto-grader
 -----------------------

-To run the auto-grader, you will need to check out both the grader repository and your compiler repository and know the absolute path to both.

-Additionally, you will need a number of dependencies installed on your machine, including at least a Unix shell (only Dash and Bash tested), Make (only GNU Make tested), standard Unix tools like `grep` and `sed` (only GNU versions tested), GCC or compatible compiler (only GCC tested), NASM or compatible assembler (only NASM tested), and, for the first assignment, the Imagemagick tools.
+Prerequisites:

+* download this grader repo
+* download your compiler repo
+* know the absolute paths to both repos

+Dependencies:

+* Unix shell (we have tested with Dash and Bash)
+* Make (GNU Make)
+* `grep`, `sed`, and possibly other standard Unix tools
+* GCC (or compatible compiler, tested only GCC)
+* NASM (or compatible assembler, tested only NASM)
+* Imagemagick tools (for hw1)

 Run the auto-grader like so:

     make -C /autograder/repo test-current DIR=/compiler/repo PART=X

 Here both paths **must be absolute paths**.

 Here the `X` is `PART=X` is a number from 1 to however many parts your assignment has.
 If you are unsure, check the assignment description.